RabbiIslamRony/Github-Repo-finder/README.md

 - Search GitHub repositories directly from your browser
 - View repository details including name and description
 - Click on repositories to open them in a new tab
+- Copy repository links with a single click
 - Clean and modern user interface

 ## Installation